-Did you know that your air conditioning unit needs the proper amount of space to operate efficiently?
+Did you know that your air conditioning unit needs the proper amount of clearance to operate efficiently?
 Well, it does!
 And you'll need to ensure that space is clear year-round.

 On the other hand, if there is a solid object – like a wall – near your AC unit, you'll want to make sure that structure is at least 16–18 inches away from the unit.
 "The idea is to allow air to be drawn in easily at the base of the unit to 'cool' the coils of the unit," Keith says.
 "Inhibiting this airflow in any way will make it harder to reject the heat and drive operating costs up.
 In extreme cases, it can damage the compressor if the air flow is too restricted.

-How to check the temperature of the air around your AC unit: With the AC unit running, measure the intake air temperature at mid point of the intake (a few inches from the AC coil).
-Then, take another temperature reading 10 feet away.
+How to check the temperature of the air around your AC unit: With the AC unit running, measure the intake air temperature at the midpoint of the intake (a few inches from the AC coil).
+Then, take another temperature reading 10-feet away.
 They should read the same.
 If the air from your AC unit is recirculating, the temperature near the AC coil will be higher than the temperate 10 feet away.